jpanther/lynx/README.md

 If you need icons, you can find free SVG icons for many services at [FontAwesome](https://fontawesome.com/icons?d=gallery&p=2&s=brands).

+#### Example

-As an example, to make a custom link for FontAwesome...
+Let's make a custom link for FontAwesome using the FA flag as the link icon and a gradient background as the link style.

+> If you prefer to inspect the code, the exampleSite contains a custom link to FontAwesome that demonstrates this process.

 1. Place the SVG icon in the icons folder `/assets/icons/font-awesome.svg`.
 2. Create the CSS file at `/assets/css/custom.css` and add in a rule to style the link: